Buddhāvataṃsaka Sūtra

 Modern scholars consider the Buddhāvataṃsaka to be a compilation of numerous smaller sutras, many of which originally circulated independently and then were later brought together into the larger mature Buddhāvataṃsaka.
 Many of these independent Buddhāvataṃsaka sutras survive in Chinese translation.

 The text has been described by the translator Thomas Cleary "the most grandiose, the most comprehensive, and the most beautifully arrayed of the Buddhist scriptures."
 The Buddhāvataṃsaka describes a cosmos of infinite realms upon realms filled with an immeasurable number of Buddhas.
 This sutra was especially influential in East Asian Buddhism.
 The vision expressed in this work was the foundation for the creation of the Huayan school of Chinese Buddhism, which was characterized by a philosophy of interpenetration.
-The Huayan school is known as Hwaeom in Korea and Kegon in Japan.
+The Huayan school is known as Hwaeom in Korea, Kegon in Japan and Hoa Nghiêm in Vietnam.
 The sutra is also influential in Chan Buddhism.

 Title

 This work has been used in a variety of countries.
 Some major traditional titles include the following: